Download Printer Friendly Version

 PART III - Funds Availability Policy

-This Funds Availability Policy (Policy) applies to deposits made into a checking or savings account at a branch, automated teller machine (ATM), or by mail.
-This Policy does not apply to deposits made remotely through mobile deposit services
+This Funds Availability Policy (Policy) applies to deposits made into a checking or savings account at a branch, advanced automated teller machine (AATM), automated teller machine (ATM), or by mail.
+This Policy does not apply to deposits made remotely through mobile deposit services.

 Determining When a Deposit is Received

-If you make a deposit with an associate at a branch on a business day, we will consider that day to be the day of your deposit.
-If you make a deposit on a business day before our cutoff time at a Landmark ATM, we will consider that day to be the day of your deposit.
-However, if you make a deposit on a day that is not a business day or make an ATM deposit after the ATM cutoff time, we will consider the deposit to have been made on the next business day for purposes of funds availability.
-For example, if you make a deposit at an ATM at 9:00 p.m. on a Friday, the deposit will be considered received on the following Monday.
+If you make a deposit with an associate at a branch (a Branch Deposit), we will consider that day to be the day of your deposit.
+If you make a deposit on a business day before our cutoff time at a Landmark AATM or ATM, we will consider that day to be the day of your deposit.
+However, if you make a deposit on a day that is not a business day or make an AATM or ATM deposit after the cutoff time, we will consider the deposit to have been made on the next business day for purposes of funds availability.
+For example, if you make a deposit at an AATM or ATM at 9:00 p.m. on a Friday, the deposit will be considered received on the following Monday.

-- For determining the availability of your deposits, every day is a business day, except Saturdays, Sundays and federal holidays.
+- For determining the availability of your deposits, every day is a business day, except Saturday, Sunday, and observed holidays.

-- For deposits and transfers at most Landmark ATMs, the cutoff time is 7:00 p.m. local time.
+- For deposits and transfers at Landmark AATMs and ATMs, the cutoff time is 7:30 p.m. local time.
 In some cases, the cutoff time may be delayed at Landmark’s discretion.
-During the delay, your deposit will be treated as if it was received before 7:00 p.m.
-Please note, the date printed on your ATM deposit receipt will reflect the calendar day you made your deposit, which may not be the same as the day we consider it received for purposes of funds availability as outlined in this Policy.
+During the delay, your deposit will be treated as if it was received before 7:30 p.m.
+Please note, the date printed on your AATM or ATM deposit receipt will reflect the calendar day you made your deposit, which may not be the same as the day we consider it received for purposes of funds availability as outlined in this Policy.

-- Deposits placed in a night depository are considered received when we remove them from the night depository; we will remove deposits no later than the next business day.
+- Deposits placed in a night depository are considered received the day we remove them from the night depository; we will remove deposits no later than the next business day.